flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - [ ] [runko] Run certbot commands to revoke the previous certificates.
     - [ ] check that backups work
     - [ ] [hetzner console] Decommission runko.
+        - Any blockers?
+None known?
+        - It's been off for a week.
+        - Let's proceed.
     - [ ] remove sauce from git.coop?
 - Maybe upgrade to 4.1?
     - Let's try to use [[tmate]] to share terminal and do this together?